centre-for-humanities-computing/web-extractor/README.md

 ##### screenshotAfterWaitFor
 Type: `boolean`

-Should a screenshot be taken aften each waitFor?
+Should a screenshot be taken after each waitFor?

 ##### extractor
 Type: `function | array`\
 Returns: the extraction result or `null, undefined, [], {}` if no result was found

-The extractor function is executed in the context of the document so you have access to `document`, `window` etc.
+The extractor function is executed in the context of the page so you have access to `document`, `window` etc.

-To extract all paragraph text from a document you can do:
+To extract all paragraph text from a page you can do:

 ```
 extractor: function() {